chrisputnam9/phpfolderindexsymlinks/README.md

     fis {--option=value} <source> [target]

-- *source* (required) - The folder to index
-- *target* (optional) - The folder in which to create the index.
+    source (required) - The folder to index target (optional) - The folder in which to create the index.
 If not specified, it will default to "source__index"

-### Options:
+    Options:
-    - --dryrun - show output without any actual side effects.
+        --dryrun      - show output without any actual side effects.
 Automatically enables verbose.
+        --help        - show usage help
-    - --ignore=path - ignore file by the given name within the source directory.
+        --ignore=path - ignore file by the given name within the source directory.
 Repeat this flag for multiple ignores.
-    - --verbose - display timestamps and verbose output
+        --verbose     - display timestamps and verbose output